bbarr/Prebuilt.CLI/README.md

 ```
 and head to localhost:5000

-Already, though, your site should be live, and syncing whenever Moltin data changes.
-Want to redeploy your template files?
+Already, your site should be live, and syncing whenever Moltin data changes.
+Want to redeploy your fancy new template files?
 Just run `$ prebuilt deploy` again.

 Speaking of commands, here is the full list, along with basic descriptions: